Private Libraries Association: Origin

+Print publications

-Although the membership has always included distinguished experts, it largely consists of ordinary collectors who share their enthusiasms and their knowledge.
-Since its foundation, the PLA has published a quarterly journal, originally called P.L.A.
-Quarterly but quickly renamed (from 1958) The Private Library; since Spring 1968, the journal has appeared in a standard format of some 40-50 pages containing two or three illustrated articles.
-It also publishes a members’ book every year or two years.
+Since 1957 the PLA has published a quarterly journal, originally called P.L.A.
+Quarterly but quickly renamed to The Private Library in 1958.
+Since Spring 1968, the journal has appeared in a standard format of some 40-50 pages containing two or three illustrated articles.
+The PLA also publishes a members' book every year or two years.
 The articles and books are written by members and cover a wide range of subjects – classic fine printing and modern private presses, modern small presses and children's books, illustrators and publishers, famous books and the history of printing, bookplates and bookbinding, bookselling, etc..
-Details of the books and the Private Library can be found on the association’s website.
+Details of the books and the Private Library can be found on the association's website.

+Governance

 The current Chairman of the Association is James Freemantle.